 Yes.
 Your spouse is entitled to No-Fault benefits to pay medical bills and lost wages even if you did not buy supplemental spousal liability coverage.

 Yes.
-Your child or a friend can recover money for injuries, but your spouse cannot.
+Your child or a friend can recover money for injuries, but if you declined Supplemental Spousal Liability coverage, your spouse cannot.

 The injured spouse must still prove that the spouse who was driving was at least 1% negligent.